 Finally date was decided on, to great relief of Noi.
 Then uncle started to ruminate about the cost of the drink.
 The food would mostly be paid for by family of the groom, but family of the bride must provide the booze.
 So when I heard the Uncle suggest a sum needed for the 70 guests, I conferred briefly with my wife, and then volunteered to put up 70% of that amount (Without letting on I’d heard and understood uncle’s 100% figure).
 PohMeh were penniless, Uncle would have a hard time coming up with 100%.
 I didn’t offer 100%, since that might have made him loose face, OR may make him think I was too easy a touch.
 I thought this was win/win, the amount we needed to contribute was the cost of a couple of nice meals for two in our original hometown.

 So everyone relieved, we could now proceed in Lao way to the next main decision, where to go and have lunch to celebrate the successful end to the negotiations.

 Uncle Nr 2’s new restaurant!
 On a crossroads, just out of town.

 We got into the car, with Noi, mum, baby, and the two of us.
-My wife had to excuse herself, come down with a migraine, she went back to our guest house to sleep.
+My wife had to excuse herself; coming down with a migraine, she went back to our guest house to sleep.
 Noi’s husband to be and the uncle and dad would follow on motorbikes.